 By 2007, AVC was actively engaged in local conservation projects and regional planning, from Una Lake to Broad Canyon Wash, facilitating community communication about regional conservation goals.
 AVC hosted the first Endangered Species Day event in America, the Endangered Species Day Conference, bringing together federal, state and local agencies and local organizations to highlight their habitat conservation activities.

 In 2008, AVC completed its first Due Diligence Review by the California Department of Fish and Game and earned Authorization to Hold Mitigation Lands.
 In 2009, AVC adopted the Antelope Valley Trails and Recreation Council (AVTREC), a nonprofit organization descended from the Antelope Valley Heritage Foundation, and began hosting the annual Bicycle Ride and Earth Day Cleanup events.
 In 2010, AVC rented its first tiny office space in Palmdale, and conducted the 10/10/10 Plastic Bag Exchange at six locations.

 In 2013 AVC's grants were funded to acquire 40 acres of essential wetlands at the Devil's Punchbowl Natural Area, in the southeastern Antelope Valley, for transfer to the Los Angeles County Department of Parks.
-AVC also funded biological studies and planning efforts, and agreed to accept a Conservation Easement over oak woodlands habitat in the western Antelope Valley, and 300 acres along the Mojave River.
+AVC also funded biological studies and planning efforts, and agreed to accept Conservation Easements over oak woodlands habitat in the western Antelope Valley, Rift Zone Wetlands by Una Lake, and along the Mojave River.